bchan-4/HIFI-MRF-Parallelization/README.md

 ## Summary
 This project parallelizes the HIFI-MRF pipeline described in Cameron, Dostie, and Blanchette, Genome Biology, 2020.
 The GitHub repository for the original HIFI package can be found at https://github.com/BlanchetteLab/HIFI.
 Paralllelization was achieved using MPI.
 Here, we describe the contents of this repository as well as how to run the parallelized version of HIFI-MRF.

+This project was for the "Computational Foundations of Biomedical Simulations" class at Duke University taught by Dr. Amanda Randles.

 -----------

 Make sure that within your current working directory you have the following files and directories in addition to this `README.md`: